apache/trafficserver/doc/developer-guide/api/types/TSMgmtTypes.en.rst

 .. c:macro:: MGMT_EVENT_LIFECYCLE_MESSAGE

-OpTypes (Possible operations or msgs that can be sent between TM and remote clients)
+OpTypes (Possible operations or messages that can be sent between TM and remote clients)
 ====================================================================================

 .. cpp:type:: OpType